DX View

 the CW key line!

-and it provides a 1:1 match to the radio most of
+provides a 1:1 match to the radio most of the

 transmitters power into the transmission line,